opisthokonta/chainbinomial/README.md

 The Chain Binomial model for infectious disease spread is especially suitable for modelling of small outbreaks, such as outbreaks in households.
-This package contains tools for analyzing data using the Chain Binomial model and estimating the secondary attack rate (SAR).
-The household secondary attack rate is defined as the probability that an infected household member infects a susceptible household member.
+This package contains tools for analyzing data using the Chain Binomial model and estimating the transmission probability.
+The household transmission probability is defined as the probability that an infected household member infects a susceptible household member.

+Keywords: Infectious disease modelling, Chain Binomial model, Secondary attack rate, Final attack rate, Final size distribution.

 ## Installation